UniversalDependencies/docs/validation.md

 [Line                   2650]: SpaceAfter=No is missing in the MISC field of node #58 because the text is ''.'
 [Line                   2851]: SpaceAfter=No is missing in the MISC field of node #8 because the text is 'werk'', zei De Vries[...]'
 [Line                   3200]: SpaceAfter=No is missing in the MISC field of node #7 because the text is 'is, maar wil verder [...]'
-[Line                   3378]: DEPREL must be "root" if HEAD is 0
-[Tree number 148 on line 3356]: Multiple root words: [5, 6]
 [Line                   3456]: SpaceAfter=No is missing in the MISC field of node #13 because the text is ''oude' Konmar.'
 [Line                   3636]: SpaceAfter=No is missing in the MISC field of node #15 because the text is ''voller, verser en v[...]'
 [Line                   3697]: SpaceAfter=No is missing in the MISC field of node #20 because the text is ''rondje om de kerk' [...]'